cse-airflow/incubator-airflow/docs/integration.rst

 '''''''''''''''''''''''''
 Azure Kubernetes Service (AKS) simplifies the deployment and operations of Kubernetes and enables you to dynamically scale your application infrastructure.
 The AzureKubernetesServiceHook requires a service principal.
-The credentials for this principal can either be defined in the extra field `key_path`, as an environment variable named `AZURE_AUTH_LOCATION`.
+The credentials for this principal can either be defined in the extra field `key_path`, as an environment variable named `AIRFLOW_CONN_AZURE_DEFAULT`.

+:class: `airflow.contrib.operators.aks_operator.AzureKubernetesOperator`
-- :ref:`AzureKubernetesOperator` : Start new AKS.
+   Start a new AKS
-- :ref:`AzureKubernetesServiceHook` : Wrapper around a aks.

-AzureKubernetesOperator
-"""""""""""""""""""""""""""""""
- .. autoclass:: airflow.contrib.operators.aks_operator.AzureKubernetesOperator

-AzureKubernetesServiceHook
-""""""""""""""""""""""""""
- .. autoclass:: airflow.contrib.hooks.azure_kubernetes_hook.AzureKubernetesServiceHook
+:class: `airflow.contrib.hooks.azure_kubernetes_hook.AzureKubernetesServiceHook`
+   Interface with Azure Kubernetes

 AWS: Amazon Web Services
 ------------------------